-Make Dollars On The Penny: Understanding The Customer Lifetime Value admin / August 4, 2017
+Make Dollars On The Penny: Understanding The Customer Lifetime Value aaron / August 4, 2017

 The customer lifetime value, or CLV, is one of the most important statistics in business.
 The CLV helps owners determine the revenue attributed to the entire relationship with a customer, present and future.
 It is a powerful statistic when looking at where to invest resources, especially when comparing the cost of marketing to an existing customer versus acquiring a new customer.
 Ultimately, it helps owners analyze marketing investments and new service offerings.